 What’s also great to have is autofocus, which is blazingly fast here!
 And since this camera is so expensive, I’m also glad they added a touch-screen functionality on their 3-inch articulating LCD, making it not only look great but feel premium.
 As for continuous shooting speed, you guessed it – 6fps, simply amazing.
 However, there are some serious cons here, as some problems with the design.
 I don’t know why, but Canon decided to put a plastic finish here, making it easily scratchable and surely less durable.

 Aside from having to constantly look over it like it’s a baby or a puppy, you’ll also need to buy some camera straps to prevent it from falling.
 Thankfully, the camera isn’t that heavy – around 1 pound.

-Oh, there are also 9 AF points, as well as a wide specter of ISO speeds, ranging from 100 to 12,800.
-Although 9 AF points aren’t something to brag about, I found that 4fps continuous shooting speed is better than some of Canon’s earlier cameras.
-At this small size and weight, it’s impressive that we still have a 3-inch LCD touch-screen and video recording in Full HD resolution at 30fps.
+Oh, there are also 9 AF points, as well as a wide specter of ISO speeds, ranging from 100 to 25600.
+Although 9 AF points aren’t something to brag about, I found that 5fps continuous shooting speed is better than some of Canon’s earlier cameras.
+At this small size and weight, it’s impressive that we still have a 3-inch LCD touch-screen and video recording in 4K UHD.

-Speaking about weight and size, this one weighs around 407 grams, which is really minuscule.
-It’s like the weight of approximately 3 smartphones.
-While it’s not that cheaper than Nikon D3400, this one has some pretty unique features that will set it apart from the other cameras at this price range.
+Speaking about weight and size, this one weighs around 449 g, which is really minuscule.
+It’s like a weight of approximately 3 smartphones.
+It has some pretty unique features that will set it apart from the other cameras at this price range.